x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/remote-connectivity-analyzer-tests.md

 You can perform several tests with the ExRCA.
 The following tests work on Exchange 2010 and later versions, including Exchange Online:

-- Exchange DNS (only Exchange Online)
+- Exchange DNS (only available in the Office 365 tab)

 - Exchange ActiveSync